Update - April 4, 2023

 Voluntary Cleanup Contract

 On July 29, 2016, Duke Energy Carolinas, LLC (Duke) entered into Voluntary Cleanup Contract 16-5857-RP (VCC) with DHEC.
 Under the VCC, Duke will conduct an environment investigation of the Site and will evaluate alternatives for addressing the remaining contamination.
 The Groundwater Remedial Investigation began in 2017.
 Following that initial investigation, it was determined that additional investigation was needed.
 In 2018, an Addendum to the Groundwater Remedial Investigation was approved and completed.
 Data from the Addendum showed that a third phase of Groundwater Remedial Investigation was necessary.
 An additional Remedial Investigation Work Plan Addendum was submitted and approved by DHEC in July 2019.
-This work will continue into 2020.
-Once completed, the Department will determine if additional work is necessary to complete the Groundwater Remedial Investigation or if data is sufficient to evaluate alternatives for addressing contamination at the site.
+Duke Energy submitted the Remedial Investigation Report in June 2020.
+DHEC approved the Remedial Investigation Report in September 2020.

 Below are historical documents relating to the previous investigations of the Site.
 These documents include work plans, investigation activities, remedial action plans, and other key documents.
 If you are interested in documents that appear on the Index but are not listed below, please contact the Department.

 Anyone interested in receiving updates may contact Elisa Vincent at 803-898-0840 or via email email@example.com.
 If you have received information directly from DHEC, you are already on the Site's mailing list.